civican/legisinfo/42-1/bills/C-91/bill_text.md

 The purposes of this Act are to

-support and promote the use of Indigenous languages, **including Indigenous sign languages**;
+support and promote the use of Indigenous languages, including Indigenous sign languages;

 support the efforts of Indigenous peoples to reclaim, revitalize, maintain and strengthen Indigenous languages, including their efforts to

-assess the status of **distinct** Indigenous languages,
+assess the status of distinct Indigenous languages,

 plan initiatives and activities for restoring and maintaining fluency in Indigenous languages,

 create technological tools, educational materials and permanent records of Indigenous languages, including audio and video recordings of fluent speakers of the languages and written materials such as dictionaries, lexicons and grammars of the languages, for the purposes of, among other things, the maintenance and transmission of the languages,

-support Indigenous language learning and cultural activities — including language nest, **mentorship** and immersion programs — **to increase the number of new speakers of Indigenous languages**,
+support Indigenous language learning and cultural activities — including language nest, mentorship and immersion programs — to increase the number of new speakers of Indigenous languages,

 support entities specialized in Indigenous languages, and